 Document rank distribution chart

 You can interact with the Document Rank Distribution Chart to hide the different categories of documents.
 You can easily view particular categories of documents that remain in the chart.
-For example, to hide the Not Reviewed documents, click on the purple box to the right of Not Reviewed.
+For example, to hide the Not Reviewed documents, click Not Reviewed.
 Upon clicking, the bar chart will rescale for the remaining documents.